cloudControl/documentation/Guides/dotCloud-cloudControl migration/An Introduction.md

   previously deployed.
 You can, however, run the same code in a new container and interact with the same databases and services, so you can still interactively manage and perform data migrations.
+* *older versions*: on dotCloud the OS and most of the software was from Ubuntu 10.04LTS (circa 2010).
+You may find that you need to update your code to use newer versions of your libraries and other dependencies on cloudControl, which runs on Ubuntu 12.04 (or possibly newer by the time you read this).